stackless-dev/stackman/README.md

  - Include `stackman_impl.h` from a source file to *define* `stackman_switch()`.
    This can also be an assembler file with the `.S` suffix, see `stackman_impl.h` for details.
+ - Alternatively, link with libstackman.a or libstackman.lib for your platform.
  - Implement switching semantics via the callback and call `stackman_switch()` from your program as appropriate.